-MTC (Ministerio de tranportes y comunicaciones) is the Ministry of Transport and Communications in Peru, which is responsible for the control, supervision and type approval certification process to assure devices will properly use the radio spectrum in-country.
+MTC (Ministerio de tranportes y comunicaciones, or the Ministry of Transport and Communications) is the Peruvian agency responsible for the control, supervision, and type approval certification process to assure devices properly use the country’s radio spectrum.

-Any equipment that use Radio Spectrum with radiated power greater than 10mW will require a homologation certificate.
+Equipment that uses the radio spectrum with radiated power greater than 10mW requires a homologation certificate.

-No testing is required in Peru at this time.
 LARCG can use existing international test reports and grants (FCC and CE only for cell phones) for the homologation process to obtain MTC approval.
-The aforementioned technical documents will be reviewed and validated in the approval process.
+Technical documents will be reviewed and validated in the approval process.

 Peru has restrictions in the frequency band between 902 MHz to 928 MHz, along with 800 MHz band restrictions.
 LARCG will help determine if these restrictions apply to your equipment and how to pursue exceptions.

 MTC 001, 2006: Establishes the general regulations for telecommunications in Peru

 For products that do not require MTC approval, the Agency will provide a No Homologation letter to have for your records and to avoid any issues with customs upon importation of the equipment to Peru.

 Type A plugs, rated at 15 Amps, are used mainly in the United States, Canada, Mexico, South America and Central America.
 This Class I, non-grounded, non-insulated plug operates on AC current and is known as NEMA 1-15.
 The plug has two 1.5 mm thick blades which measure 15.9 – 18.3 mm in length and are spaced 12.7 mm apart.
 The neutral blade is 7.9 mm wide, while the hot blade is 6.3 mm wide.